the-lonely-bit/taproot-based_discreet_log_contracts/README.md

 </p>

 <p align="center">
-  <sub><strong>Scope &amp; trust model:</strong> This document specifies the <strong>atomic swap</strong> leg.
-Swaps here are <strong>non-custodial</strong> (funds sit in on-chain Taproot outputs; the backend matches and builds PSBTs, it does not custody keys or balances) and <strong>atomic</strong> at the DLC layer.
-You still rely on the coordinator for correct matching and PSBT construction—replaceable, but not “zero trust.” <strong>Cross-chain lending</strong> is described in other docs: collateral and loan flows are also non-custodial at the UTXO level, but settlement can involve <strong>oracles, timelocks, or attestation modes</strong>—so the same “trustless” label does not apply uniformly; see the lending intro.</sub>
+  <sub><strong>Scope &amp; trust model:</strong> This document specifies the <strong>atomic swap</strong> leg (BTC ↔ FB below).
+Swaps are <strong>non-custodial</strong> (on-chain Taproot outputs; coordinator matches and builds PSBTs, no pooled custody) and <strong>atomic</strong> at the DLC layer.
+You still rely on the coordinator for correct matching and PSBT construction—replaceable, but not “zero trust.” <strong>Lending</strong> is documented elsewhere: UTXOs stay user-controlled, but paths may use <strong>oracles, timelocks, or attestation modes</strong>—not the same blanket “trustless” claim.</sub>
 </p>

----

-## NexumBit

 ### Why

-Bitcoin and Fractal Bitcoin share the same architecture, the same scripting language, and the same UTXO model — yet moving value between them today requires trusting a centralized bridge with your funds.
+Bitcoin and Fractal Bitcoin and few other bitcoin forks, share the same architecture, the same scripting language, and the same UTXO model — yet moving value between them today requires trusting a centralized bridge with your funds.
 Wrapped tokens introduce counterparty risk.
 Centralized exchanges add KYC friction, withdrawal delays, and custodial exposure.
 Users deserve a way to swap BTC ↔ FB that is as trustless as Bitcoin itself.

 NexumBit exists because **cross-chain swaps should not require trust**.